kaylah176/Credit-Risk-Classification/report-template.md

 * Evaluate the model's performance by doing the following: calculate the accuracy score, generate a confusion matrix, and print the classification report

 * Predict a Logistic Regression Model with Resampled Training Data
-* Apply Raondom Oversampling Techniques using 'RandomOverSampler'
+* Apply Random Oversampling Techniques using 'RandomOverSampler'
 * Create a new Logistic Regression Model using the oversampled data
 * Evaulate the model's performance

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.